Power of Attorney & Guardianships in Scotland

 The process can become very complex at what can be a very difficult family time.
 However, our court team’s experience in this area will provide you with a very clear understanding of what will be required, who will be appointed Guardian and what powers and responsibilities the Guardian will have.

-Based in Glasgow we provide our clear and practical legal services to people across Scotland including those from Dundee, Edinburgh, Paisley, East Kilbride and many other Scottish towns and cities.
+Based in Glasgow, Shawlands, East Kilbride & Edinburgh, we provide our clear and practical legal services to people across Scotland including those from Dundee, Paisley Lanarkshire and many other Scottish towns and cities.